JayeshPrabhu/ASSIGNMENT-Jayesh/README.md

-# ReachInbox.AI
+# MyAssignmentApp

-ReachInbox.AI is a React application built with TypeScript, Tailwind CSS, and Axios, based on the design from Figma and the provided API documentation.
+This is a React application built with TypeScript, Tailwind CSS, and Axios, based on the design from Figma and the provided API documentation.
 It helps users manage their inbox efficiently by integrating various API endpoints.

 ## Project Overview

-This project is a task assignment using the following:
+This project is a task assignment using the following resources:
 - **Figma Design**: [Figma File](https://www.figma.com/file/uECxqvFhEx9dn4ZuO7wqmu/Reachinbox-Assignment?type=design&node-id=6-19154&mode=design&t=03bJH7Jr6FYF7VSR-0)
 - **API Documentation**: [Postman Documentation](https://documenter.getpostman.com/view/30630244/2sA2rCTMKr#433eb613-e405-4239-9e2d-f20485b31b27)